 Nakuul Mehta: I never tell my son ‘don’t cry like a girl’

-Actor Nakuul Mehta opens up on raising sin son Sufi not restricting him to the gender stereotypes which exist in the society.
+Actor Nakuul Mehta opens up on raising son Sufi and not restricting him to the gender stereotypes which exist in the society.

 Nakuul Mehta’s parenting style is not going to be seeped in the age old notions, that is something he is extremely sure of.
 Parent to a two-year-old son Sufi, he doesn’t want him to grow up confined within the walls of what is traditionally called masculinity.